rickh1965/rickh1965/README.md

 One of the biggest complaints I have with most other sites is their use of Ubuntu.
 I have nothing against Ubuntu for your desktop.
 It seems ok.
 As a server OS my work uses Red Hat Enterprise Linux (RHEL).
 Most every job I've seen uses RHEL.
 If I'm trying to replicate my work environment at home why would I use a completly different environment?
 For that reason I choose Rocky Linux.
 In the post-CentOS environment we are in, Rocky provides the most RHEL like experience without licensing fees.
 For a homelab why would you want to pay for support.

+I also virtualize and in the VMs I use docker with docker swarm.
+I'm getting the hang of kubernetes but there are only so many hours in a day.
+My hypervisor of choice is Proxmox.
+Again, no fees it's just free with no hassle about licensing and it just works.

+The first two playbooks here will create a basic Rocky Linux server and then configure it to be ab;e to build all of the Rocky Linux and Proxmox servers you would ever need.

 <!---
 rickh1965/rickh1965 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.